hyosung11/Launch-School/Courses/journal.md

 09:31 Getting ready for study session with Laurent.
 I put my stool on wood block, so it's the right height for my standing desk.

 14:15 Doing 'String and Text Processing' small problems again and seeming to understand them better today.

+19:41 Got kudos for my template study guide for the written from Jeff Lovell.
+Worked on more problems with Alex and Laurent and on my own.